Sky-Stars-Air-Yaxcess/Game-Guardian-Script-Field-Hook/README.md

 It only works on Unity il2cpp 64-bit builds where you can dump the game!

-for clown 👇
+For the clowns.

-I haven't stolen any code or script from anyone.
-That's not true.
-It's possible that what they're doing is a coincidence—the search and editing of a string in Game Guardian—if you have seen that somewhere else.
+​I have never stolen anything from anyone.
+If you see something similar, it means either someone actually stole from me, or it is a coincidence that it looks alike.
+It's also possible that we use the same work logic and code, which does not mean I have stolen anything.